theam/aday-ondemand-loop/docs/guide/content/user_guide/index.md

     - On the far right you’ll see links to **Open OnDemand** (which returns you to the main dashboard)
     - There is also a **Help** dropdown where you can find a link to this **Guide**, the **Sitemap** and **Restart**.
 4. The first time you visit, create a project and make it active, so that you can immediately begin adding downloads.
 5. From the Open OnDemand dashboard, use the **Files > OnDemand Loop** menu item (or its configured location) to launch this app.
-When you’re done in Loop, click the **Open OnDemand** link in the navigation bar to go back to the dashboard.
+When you’re done in OnDemand Loop, click the **Open OnDemand** link in the navigation bar to go back to the dashboard.